middleman/middleman-blog/README.md

 # Middleman-Blog

 `middleman-blog` is an extension for the [Middleman] static site generator that adds blog-specific functionality.
-This includes handling blog articles, helpers for listing articles, and tagging support.
+This includes handling blog articles, helpers for listing articles, category, and tagging support.

 ## Installation